Neutral reportage

 Neutral reportage is a common law defense against libel and defamation lawsuits usually involving the media republishing unproven accusations about public figures.
 It is a limited exception to the common law rule that one who repeats a defamatory statement is just as guilty as the first person who published it.

 Defendants using the defense can claim that they are not implying the offending statement is true but simply reporting, in a neutral manner, that the potentially libelous statements were made, even if they doubt the accuracy of the statement.
-For the defense to succeed, it is almost always required for the reporting to be unbiased and in the public interest.
+For the defense to succeed, the reporting must generally be unbiased and serve the public interest.

 History

 In U.S. defamation law it is traditional for a court to consider the publishing and re-publishing of defamatory statements indistinguishable on the grounds that the republished statements have potential to cause as much harm to a person as the original publication.
 The doctrine of neutral reportage was established on the basis that the press should not be liable for republishing allegations made by a responsible speaker about public figures providing it is done in a neutral manner and is newsworthy.